mahe115/Brain_Tmour_Detection/README.md

 # 🧠 Brain Tumor Detection System (YOLO-based)

-This project is an upgraded version of the Brain Tumor Detection System, now powered by the **YOLO object detection model** for improved performance and real-time tumor localization from MRI images.
+This project is an upgraded version of the my previous Brain Tumor Detection System, now powered by the **YOLO object detection model** for improved performance and real-time tumor localization from MRI images.
 The new system offers an intuitive Streamlit-based web interface that allows users to upload brain MRI scans and receive instant tumor detection results.

 ## 🚀 Project Overview